It’s that time of the year again. Spring! That means planting season for your Wiccan garden. This is a witch’s guide to an affordable garden.

 I’ll also dig into some more advanced planning, scheduling, and design considerations.

 A witch’s garden is a place where witches can grow their own herbs, flowers, and vegetables.
 It can also be a place to store tools and supplies, or to perform rituals.

 A witch’s garden can contain all the things you need to use in your spells and rituals.
 It can provide healing plants to cure small problems naturally.
-The garden can also grow produce which can be used in kitchen spells.
-A witch’s garden is a great tool which can heal, protect, and provide for you magically and physically.
+The garden can also grow produce that can be used in kitchen spells.
+A witch’s garden is a great tool that can heal, protect, and provide for you magically and physically.

 Simple.
 It doesn’t have to be complicated or expensive.
 Let’s get on to some ideas.

 Wiccan Garden Design